pytorch/xla/API_GUIDE.md

 ### Running on a Single XLA Device

-The following snippet shows a network training on one of several device types:
+The following snippet shows a network training on a single XLA device:

 ```python
 import torch_xla.core.xla_model as xm